Asian Africans: Chinese in Africa

+Many Chinese men working in Africa have married Black African women in Angola, South Africa, Gabon, Tanzania, Côte d'Ivoire, Kenya, Lagos in Nigeria, Congo & Ethiopia and fathered children with them.

+Many Chinese men who engaged in gold mining in Ghana married local Black African Ghanaian women and had children with them and then the Ghana government deported illegal miners, leaving the mixed race Chinese fathered children stranded in Ghana while their fathers were sent back to China.

+Many Ugandan women have been marrying Chinese businessmen who moved to Uganda.

+Gabonese politician Jean Ping is the son of a Chinese father and Gabonese mother.

+New interest in Kenya's natural resources has attracted over $1 billion of investment from Chinese firms.
+This has propelled new development in Kenya's infrastructure with Chinese firms bringing in their own male workers to build roads.
+The temporary residents usually arrive without their spouses and families.
+Thus, a rise of incidents involving local college-aged females has resulted in an increased rate of Afro-Chinese infant births to single Kenyan mothers.

+In Kenya there is a trend of the following influx of Chinese male workers in Kenya with a growing number of abandoned babies of Chinese men who fathered children with local women, causing concern.

 Indians in Africa

 The Indian community in Africa is found throughout the continent with large communities existing in South Africa, Mauritius, Réunion, and other parts of the continent.
 The arrival of Indians on the continent often coincides with the expanding European presence on the continent.
 There continues to be a notable Indian presence with numbers currently estimating roughly 2,750,000 Indians on the continent.
 There have historically been and continue to be tensions between Indians and native African communities throughout the continent.
 The most notable example being the expulsion of Indians by Ugandan dictator Idi Amin.
 Other Indians came more recently to Africa as traders and professional workers especially in Mozambique with its huge group of Indians.
 The 70,000 Indians in Mozambique have had a long history with their origins in Mozambique.
-The African nations with the largest Indian communities are South Africa with 1,560,000, Mauritius with 894,000, Nigeria with 800,000, Réunion with 280,250, Kenya with 110,000, Mozambique with 70,000, Tanzania with 60,000, Uganda with 50,000, Madagascar with 25,000, Zambia with 13,000 and Ghana, Malawi, the Seychelles and Zimbabwe with 10,000.
-8,000 Indians live in Botswana, 8,000 in São Tomé and Príncipe, 3,000 in Rwanda, 2,700 in South Sudan, Burundi with 2,000 and Eritrea with 1,200.
+The African nations with the largest Indian communities are South Africa with 1,560,000, Mauritius with 894,000, Nigeria with 800,000 to 1,000,000, Réunion with 280,250, Kenya with 110,000, Mozambique with 70,000, Tanzania with 60,000, Uganda with 50,000, Madagascar with 25,000, Zambia with 13,000 and Ghana, Malawi, the Seychelles and Zimbabwe with 10,000.
+8,000 Indians live in Botswana, 8,000 in São Tomé and Príncipe, 3,000 in Rwanda, 2,700 in South Sudan, Burundi with 2,000, and Eritrea with 1,200.
 20,000 foreigners of which 4,372 are Indians work in the DR Congo for MONUSCO.
 People from India, Bangladesh, Pakistan and Uruguay are the main workers for MONUSCO in the DR Congo.